Peter-Morawski/json-transform/docs/source/getting-started.rst

 that you have to create a POPO (Plain Old Python Object).
 It can have any amount of methods, properties, etc...
 The important part is

-1. it needs to extend the :py:class:`JsonObject` class which has the core functions that allow you to serialize and deserialize your object.
+1. it needs to extend the :py:class:`JsonObject` class so that json-transform will recognize that this object is intended to be serializable and deserializable to JSON.

 2. it needs to have at least one property getter decorated with the :py:func:`field` decorator.